 Whether or not you decide to take legal action against an uninsured driver after getting into an accident will depend on a few factors.
 Who is found at fault, what kind of insurance you have on your policy, and whether or not you can trace the driver is among the most important.
 If you do decide to file a lawsuit, though, an experienced car accident attorney can help you build your case, organize your evidence, and advocate for you when it comes time.

-If you’re looking for an accident lawyer in Pinehurst, schedule your free consultation with Van Camp, Meacham & Newman today.
+If you’re looking for an accident lawyer in Pinehurst, schedule your free 30-minute initial consultation with Van Camp, Meacham & Newman today.